andres-erbsen/dename-writeup/dename.md

 ## What we achieve

-### Correctness

-The state where no names assigned is correct.
+**Correctness**: The state where no names assigned is correct.
 A state that is reached from a correct state by a valid transfer or expiration of a name is also correct.
 A name can be transfered on the consensus of the new owner and the previous owner (if present), represented by a tuple (name, new identity) digitally signed by both of them.
 A name expires (is assigned to point to nobody) if it has not been transferred in some globally fixed number of consequtive rounds.
 Transferring names to yourself is allowed.

-If a client accepts a name-key mapping as correct, it either is correct or *all* `dename` servers the client relies on are faulty.
+If a client accepts a name-key mapping as correct, it either is correct or *all* servers the client relies on are faulty.
 As anybody is welcome to run a verification server, we think the latter is easily avoidable.

-### Fairness

-We cannot force the servers to treats clients equally, but we can hold them accountable.
+**Fairness**: We cannot force the servers to treats clients equally, but we can hold them accountable.
 Specifically, if a server accepts a name transfer request from a client, either this request gets processed or the client has proof of the server's dishonest behavior.
 If a server does not accept a name transfer request, the client can try again with another introduction server.